Health & Wellness

 Is cilantro bad for dogs?

-Again the answer is no, according to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian — but that’s not all you should know.
+Again the answer is no, according to Dr. Aliya McCullough, Fetch’s on-staff veterinarian — but that’s not all you should know.

 First and foremost: Pet parents should ask their vet if cilantro is OK for their pet before purposefully giving it to them.